NWChemEx/.github/docs/source/development/ides/vscode/setup.rst

-When you first start up VSCode you will want to go to ``files->add folder to workspace`` and provide VSCode with one of the NWChemEx repos in your NWX workspace, *e.g.*, `nwx_workspace/SCF` in the directory structure assumed in :ref:`Workflow Preliminaries`).
+When you first start up VSCode you will want to go to ``files->add folder to workspace`` and provide VSCode with one of the NWChemEx repos in your NWX workspace, *e.g.*, `nwx_workspace/SCF` in the directory structure assumed in :ref:`development_preliminaries`).
 Once you have done this you should see your folder and its subdirectories in the explorer view (explorer view is the icon with a page overlying a square in the left toolbar).
 You can repeat this process for each of the additional NWX repos in your